On April 28th, it will be exactly 100-years since my relative (Max McKinnon) died on the outskirts of a small medieval town named Arleux-en-Gohelle.

 Photo from the Imperial Commonwealth Graves Commission (CWGC) in Maidenhead, UK

 The Orchard Dump Cemetery was one of the cemeteries where the CWGC dug up the soldiers to attempt to identify; there are partial records online for these reburials and more information and personal effects in the archives in Maidenhead.

 The barrier to identification in 1921 was that during the aftermath of the battle, soldiers took the identity disks off dead bodies (there was only one disk) and brought them back to headquarters.
 As such, I’ve noticed that soldiers previously listed as MIA/presumed KIA were later identified during reburials.
 I’ve made a further jump: those who were immediately listed as KIA in the War Diaries were found and had their identity disk taken.

 This is good news for Max who was immediately identified.
 It means that there is a good chance that there is a body… and that it was found and buried as an “unidentified soldier.”
 Assuming he fought at Arleux, this limits my research pool to a small number of men who were buried in one area of the Orchard Dump Cemetery.
 It also means that he’s not sitting in a shell hole or still missing.

 This is where I am currently researching.
-Like mentioned above, bodies were documented and personal effects were taken from these men; and, these still exist in the archives in Maidenhead.
-More data is needed to narrow down possibilities… and at some point we’re going to need DNA.
-But, we’ll will get there.
+As mentioned above, bodies were documented and personal effects were taken from these men; and, these still exist in the archives in Maidenhead.
+More data is needed to narrow down possibilities… and at some point, we’re going to need DNA.
+But, we’ll get there.

 Arleux-en-Gohelle was never really rebuilt to its former self.
 It’s now a small bedroom community of 800-ish people surrounded by lush farmland.
 The village was deserted when we visited.
 Likely because everyone leaves during the day to work in Arras or elsewhere.
 Whole swaths of the town have been left undeveloped.